LR-97/Pudendal_Vault/Pudendal Protocol.md

 1. Duplicate the “New Subject” folder in the “Subjects” folder and change its name to the name of the new subject (e.g. 1010).

-**Critical: **Change “subject = _YourNewSubject” _ _before_ running any of the codes.
-This is the only line in all the codes that you need to change unless you are prompted by the code to correct some potential issues.
+**Critical: ** Change “subject = _YourNewSubject” _  _before_ running any of the codes.

 **Note: **The codes look for specific files in specific folders.
 The existence of all these files and folders and checked in the beginning of most codes and you will receive error messages if the necessary files are not where they are expected to be.
 Hence, it is important to keep the organization of files and folders as intended.

-**Note: **The “New Subject” folder includes all the empty subfolders that are necessary to run simulation and do the analysis.
+**Note: ** The “New Subject” folder includes all the empty subfolders that are necessary to run simulation and do the analysis.
 These subfolders will be populated with necessary files along the process.

 ## Segmentation